LedgerProject/ConDIDI_backend/doc/ideas_todos.md

 - [ ] use SPHINX for automatic API documentation
 - [ ] instead of an organizer credential we could use the authentication workflow and the user DID
 - [ ] allow users to request new password or new login credential with their email.
+- [ ] move password for databases to config.ini file
+- [ ] better support for VC fields (see General)

 # Frontend
 - [ ] instead of sending Tickets immediately, offer a "send ticket" button